Attention deficit hyperactivity disorder: Environment

 In addition to genetics, some environmental factors might play a role in causing ADHD.
-Alcohol intake during pregnancy can cause fetal alcohol spectrum disorders which can include ADHD or symptoms like it.
+Alcohol intake during pregnancy can cause fetal alcohol spectrum disorders which can include ADHD-like symptoms.
 Children exposed to certain toxic substances, such as lead or polychlorinated biphenyls, may develop problems which resemble ADHD.
-Exposure to the organophosphate insecticides chlorpyrifos and dialkyl phosphate is associated with an increased risk; however, the evidence is not conclusive.
+Perinatal exposure to the organophosphate insecticides chlorpyrifos and dialkyl phosphate is associated with an increased risk; however, the evidence is not conclusive.
 Exposure to tobacco smoke during pregnancy can cause problems with central nervous system development and can increase the risk of ADHD.
 Nicotine exposure during pregnancy may be an environmental risk.

 Extreme premature birth, very low birth weight, and extreme neglect, abuse, or social deprivation also increase the risk as do certain infections during pregnancy, at birth, and in early childhood.
 These infections include, among others, various viruses (measles, varicella zoster encephalitis, rubella, enterovirus 71).
 At least 30% of children with a traumatic brain injury later develop ADHD and about 5% of cases are due to brain damage.

-Some studies suggest that in a small number of children, artificial food dyes or preservatives may be associated with an increased prevalence of ADHD or ADHD-like symptoms, but the evidence is weak and may only apply to children with food sensitivities.
+Some studies suggest that in a small number of children, artificial food dyes or preservatives may be associated with an increased prevalence of ADHD or ADHD-like symptoms, but the evidence is weak and may apply to only children with food sensitivities.
 The European Union has put in place regulatory measures based on these concerns.
 In a minority of children, intolerances or allergies to certain foods may worsen ADHD symptoms.

-Individuals with hypokalemic sensory overstimulation are sometimes diagnosed as having attention deficit hyperactivity disorder (ADHD), raising the possibility that a subtype of ADHD has a cause that can be understood mechanistically and treated in a novel way.
+Individuals with hypokalemic sensory overstimulation are sometimes diagnosed as having ADHD, raising the possibility that a subtype of ADHD has a cause that can be understood mechanistically and treated in a novel way.
 The sensory overload is treatable with oral potassium gluconate.

-Research does not support popular beliefs that ADHD is caused by eating too much refined sugar, watching too much television, parenting, poverty or family chaos; however, they might worsen ADHD symptoms in certain people.
+Research does not support popular beliefs that ADHD is caused by eating too much refined sugar, watching too much television, bad parenting, poverty or family chaos; however, they might worsen ADHD symptoms in certain people.

-Society

-The youngest children in a class have been found to be more likely to be diagnosed as having ADHD, possibly due to them being developmentally behind their older classmates.
-They also appear to use ADHD medications at nearly twice the rate of their peers.

-In some cases, an inappropriate diagnosis of ADHD may reflect a dysfunctional family or a poor educational system, rather than any true presence of ADHD in the individual.
-In other cases, it may be explained by increasing academic expectations, with a diagnosis being a method for parents in some countries to get extra financial and educational support for their child.
+Children who enter school earlier and are of a younger age than their classmates are more likely to have educational and behavioral problems than their peers, which can make them more likely to be diagnosed with ADHD.
 Behaviours typical of ADHD occur more commonly in children who have experienced violence and emotional abuse.